Parsoa/SVDSS/README.md

 ![C/C++ CI](https://github.com/Parsoa/PingPong/workflows/C/C++%20CI/badge.svg)

 # Sample-specific string detection from accurate long reads

-Efficient computation of A-specific string w.r.t. a set {B,C,...,Z} of other long reads samples.
-A A-specific string is a string which occur only in sample A and not in the others.
+Efficient computation of A-specific string w.;.t. a set {B,C,...,Z} of other long reads samples.
+A A-specific string is a string which occurs only in sample A and not in the others.

 **Note:** if you are looking for the _biorxiv_ implementation, please refer to [this release](https://github.com/Parsoa/PingPong/releases/tag/v1.0.0-pingpong).

 ##### Use-Cases

 * compute strings specific to child w.r.t. parents
 * compute strings specific to individual A from population P<sub>A</sub> w.r.t. individual B from population P<sub>B</sub>